QuentinRa/blog.quentinra.dev/maths/probabilities/discrete/gf.md

 [Go back](..)

-When dealing with combinatorics, generating functions (`Fonction génératrice`) can make your life easier!
+When dealing with combinatorics, generating functions (`Fonctions génératrices`) can make your life easier!

-You will write a function, where $a_k * x^k$ means that
+You will write a function, in which having $a_k * x^k$ means that

 * for $n=k$
 * the number of distributions is $a_k$